Idlib: Culture

 The Idlib Regional Museum in the city contains over 17,000 of the Ebla tablets and serves as Idlib's main tourist attraction, excluding the nearby ancient site of Ebla itself.
 Under the Technical and Financial Cooperation Agreement between the governments of Italy and Syria, the museum was to undergo a restoration and renovation project starting in 2010.

 Sports

-Omayya SC, founded in 1972, is the most popular football team in the city.
+Omaya SC, founded in 1972, is the most popular football team in the city.
 The club played in the Syrian Premier League for the 2011-2012 season.
 Idlib Municipal Stadium is the main football venue in the city.

 Refugee and parathlete Dima Aktaa is from the city.